DataTravelGuide/dtg-blog/cbd/cbd_cache.md

 Additionally, there is an entry on the TODO list to provide a parameter backend_consistency=false to allow users to achieve better cache space utilization.
 That depends on how urgent the requirment is.

-### 2.6 specified cache space for each disk
+### 2.6 cache space for each disk is configurable
 For each backend, when enabling caching, the `cache_size` parameter must be specified.
 This is different from `bcache`, where all backing devices can dynamically share the cache space within a single cache device.
-This improves cache utilization by achieving optimal efficiency through time-sharing.
+This improves cache utilization by achieving optimal utilization through time-sharing.
 However, this can lead to an issue where cache behavior becomes unpredictable.
 In enterprise applications, it's important to have a more precise understanding of the performance of each disk.
 When multiple disks dynamically share the cache, the exact amount of cache each disk receives becomes uncertain. `cbd cache` assigns a dedicated cache space for each disk, ensuring that the cache is exclusive and not affected by others, making the cache behavior more predictable.